AD FS single sign-on settings

 Device is disabled by the administrator in lost or stolen case

-AD FS receives a persistent SSO cookie which is issued for a registered user but the user or the device is not registered anymore
+AD FS receives a persistent SSO cookie, which is issued for a registered user but the user or the device isn't registered anymore

 AD FS receives a persistent SSO cookie for a registered user but the user re-registered

 AD FS administrator has set a cutoff time for persistent SSO.
-When this is configured, AD FS will reject any persistent SSO cookie issued before this time
+With a cutoff time configured, AD FS will reject any persistent SSO cookie issued before this time